 Emergencies; Amess, Dismorr, Williamson.

 Goals; Coulthard, Dedman.

-Players mentioned; (19) Matheson, Henry, G. Robertson, Dedman, Amess, Gardiner, McGill, Coulthard, Goer, Kendall, W. Bracken, McMichael, Bernard Murphy, J. Robertson, Guy, Turnbull, Nudd, L. Bracken, Kennedy.
+Players mentioned; (19) Matheson, Henry, G. Robertson, Dedman, Amess, Gardiner, McGill, Coulthard, Goer, Kendall, W. Bracken, McMichael, Bernard Murphy, James Robertson, Guy, Turnbull, Nudd, L. Bracken, Kennedy.

-Carlton Second twenty played Comet at Darling Dardens.
+Carlton Second Twenty played Comet at Darling Gardens.

 MADELINE STREET WORKS NEAR COMPLETIONThe Madeline Street ground is nearing playing condition, the ground having been throughly levelled and rolled.
 A picket fence surrounding the playing area is nearly completed and all other work is well advanced.

 After the end of the month (September) the surface will be ploughed and English grasses sown.

 All other clubs with the exception of Albert Park, have supported Carlton's efforts in advancing the game and have offered to play matches on the new ground.

 THE CATHOLIC RESERVEThe Weekly Times August 12 report on Carlton's new ground.

 OPENING OF THE MADELINE STREET GROUNDCarlton played Melbourne at the Madeline Street ground.